ansible/ansible/docs/docsite/rst/user_guide/windows_setup.rst

 ..
 Note:: The ConfigureRemotingForAnsible.ps1 script is intended for training and
     development purposes only and should not be used in a production environment, since it enables settings (like ``Basic`` authentication) that can be inherently insecure.
+Kerberos is considered a safer production setup.
+See :ref:`winrm_kerberos` for details.

 WinRM Listener
 --------------